 These courses provide one hour of individual instruction a week in piano.
 (1 lecture and 4 laboratory practice hours per week).

-MUAP 1281, 1282

-Applied Music Voice
+MUAP 1281, 1282 Applied Music Voice (2 credits each)

 These courses provide one hour of individual instruction per week in voice.
 (1 lecture and 4 laboratory practice hours per week).